-How much detail and specification should a ToC offer?
+How much detail and specification should a Theory of Change offer?
 This expert lens offers several complementary perspectives as well as implementation exercises to perfect it.

 The Appropriate Level of Detail

 How deep will you drill down into a change process?
 The appropriate level of detail of a ToC and its elements depends on various factors:

 - The purpose of the ToC.
 For example, a ToC used for external communication may need less detail than a ToC to inform operational planning.
 Therefore, you may want to develop multiple versions of your ToC: one that tells the big-picture story and one that informs impact management.